 - Late October: Areas close to town at around 2,300 feet, including The North Carolina Arboretum, downtown Asheville + Biltmore, will be nearing full color.

 - Early November: Leaf change will progress into the foothills (around 1,500 feet), including Chimney Rock.

-Due to the fact that WNC covers such a wide range of elevations, there is no single “peak week” to view the fall leaves in Asheville.
-However, there are ideal times to see the fall leaves at our popular viewing locations.
-An added bonus?
-Because of the area’s biodiversity, WNC has one of the longest seasons for fall foliage in the nation. 🍂
+The mountains’ wide range of elevations means there is no single “peak week” to view the fall leaves in Asheville.
+However, there are ideal times to see the fall leaves at popular viewing locations.

 And while you’re leaf peeping, here’s some trivia to impress your friends – leaf colors are actually revealed as the process of photosynthesis slows down for the winter.
 As the leaves stop producing chlorophyll (which creates all those lush shades of green), these other hues, created by compounds like beta carotene + xanthophylls, shine through.